 What is Autism Spectrum Disorder?

 Autism is a complex developmental condition that affects how a person thinks, feels, interacts with others, and experiences their environment.
-It is a lifelong condition that starts when a person is born and stays with them into old age.
-Each autistic person is different, with various presentations and severities.
+Autism is classified as a neurodevelopmental disorder, as it affects early brain development.
+It is a lifelong condition that begins at birth and persists into old age.
+Each person with autism is different, with various presentations and severities.
 Because of this, Autism is described as a spectrum disorder - each diagnosed individual lies on a spectrum.

 While a person can receive an autism spectrum disorder diagnosis at any age, early diagnosis and intervention are especially important.
 Many aspects of development, such as language, have a critical period where therapeutic intervention can make a significant difference.
 This does not mean that a diagnosis is any less important, but that some therapies may be less effective.